Scheduling Issues

 Recurring Campaign Scheduling #

-- Current time is outside the recurring window
+- The current day or time is outside the schedule

 - This is expected behavior